| CROSSBOW.CONF(5) | File Formats Manual (urm) | CROSSBOW.CONF(5) |

 key value

-’, the character is expanded with
+‘~’ character is expanded to the

-the content of the $HOME
+content of the $HOME environment variable.
+Relative

-Relative paths are interpreted relative to the directory where
+paths are interpreted relative to the directory where

 crossbow(1) is invoked.